jonathanlin0/Linkvertise-Bypass-Bot/README.md

 ## About

 This program is a Linkvertise shortlink bypasser.
 Linkvertise links are hyperlinks that have the target link hidden behind a plethora of obstacles, whether that be downloading viruses or watching ads.
-Since most people needing to bypass Linkvertise links also use the messaging platform Discord, I integrated the program with a Discord bot, in which you can invite to your server by [clicking here](https://discord.com/api/oauth2/authorize?client_id=811339635950485546&permissions=8&scope=bot).
+Since most people needing to bypass Linkvertise links also use the messaging platform Discord, I integrated the program with a Discord bot, in which you can directly invite to your server by [clicking here](https://discord.com/api/oauth2/authorize?client_id=811339635950485546&permissions=8&scope=bot).

+`log.txt` is a log that displays the last time a certain user (identified by the Discord user id) has bypassed a link.
+Keeping a log of last used time is used for the cooldown feature, in which users in `premium.txt` have no cooldown.

 ## How It Works